 RHS Hardiness Rating H5

-One of several east Asian relatives of the Eurasian Tilia cordata, T. paucicostata is described as a small tree in the wild.
-Its rather small leaves, green beneath, are not so showily ornamental as many Chinese limes’, though the example in the lime collection at Dibbins Wood, Deene Park, Northamptonshire, has grown into a notably graceful tree, 14 m × 31 cm dbh by 2009 (Tree Register 2018).
-Larger examples grow in the lime avenue at Thorp Perrow in North Yorkshire (22 m × 47 cm dbh in 2014) and at the Glasnevin National Botanic Garden in Dublin (16 m × 51 cm dbh in 2012).
-These trees were planted in 1936 and 1914 respectively and are probably grafts from the tree grown at Veitch’s Coombe Wood Nursery from the original introduction, of seed gathered by Wilson in northwest Hubei in 1901, under W 2422 (Sargent 1916; Bean 1981).
+Despite being in cultivation for more than a century, it remains very uncommon, and rarely mentioned in the literature.
+The example in the lime collection at Dibbins Wood, Deene Park, Northamptonshire, has grown into a notably graceful tree, 14 m, dbh 31 cm by 2009 (Tree Register 2018).
+Larger examples grow in the lime avenue at Thorp Perrow in North Yorkshire (22 m, dbh 47 cm in 2014) and at the Glasnevin National Botanic Garden in Dublin (16 m, dbh 51 cm in 2012).
+These trees were planted in 1936 and 1914 respectively and are probably grafts from the tree grown at Veitch’s Coombe Wood Nursery from the original seed introduction, made by Ernest Wilson in north west Hubei in 1901, under W 2422 (Sargent 1916; Bean 1981).
 Specimens in western England may come into growth early, suffering damage from late frosts (Pigott 2012).